PALab/place/README.md

 require several packages provided on the *conda-forge* channel.

 ```
-conda install -c defaults -c conda-forge -c freemapa place
+conda install -c freemapa place
 ```

 ## Installation Details

 This section will walk you through a more detailed installation of PLACE.
-This has been tested on a clean installation of Ubuntu 16.04.2 LTS.
+PLACE can be installed for Linux 32/64-bit running Python 3.5 or later.
+This installation has been specifically tested on a clean installation of Ubuntu 16.04.2 LTS.
 PLACE has also been used on CentOS 7 systems.

 ### Install Anaconda